-- How a Single Channel DDR5 is actually a Dual Channel DDR5?
+- DDR5 Channel Architecture: How is a Single Channel DDR5 actually a Dual Channel DDR5

 - Do the new AMD CPUs support DDR5 Dual Channel?

-How a Single Channel DDR5 is actually a Dual Channel DDR5?
+DDR5 Channel Architecture: How is a Single Channel DDR5 actually a Dual Channel DDR5

-There has been plenty of chatter concerning the dual channel DDR5 and the performance it delivers.
+There has been plenty of chatter concerning the dual-channel DDR5 and its performance.

 Dual Channel DDR5 Vs. Single Channel DDR4